MicrosoftDocs/power-platform/power-platform/alm/git-integration/connecting-to-git.md

 Once you connected your environment to Git using the solution binding strategy, you can bind a solution to a repository and folder in the same Azure DevOps project.

-1. On the **Solutions** page, select the 3 vertical dots next to the solution you want to bind to source control and select **Connect to Git**.
+1. In the **Solutions** area, select the three vertical dots next to the solution you want to bind to source control, and then select **Connect to Git**.
-1. Select an existing branch, or create a new branch, and enter a Git folder to bind the solution to and select **Connect**.
+1. Select an existing branch, or create a new branch, enter a Git folder to bind the solution to, and then select **Connect**.

 ### Validate your connection